SuperBinlin/react-native-health-card/README.md

 ## Usage

-- `npm install react-native-health-card --save`
+- `npm install react-native-health-card-sleek --save`
-- Now you can require the health card by `import HealthCard from 'react-native-health-card'`!
+- Now you can require the health card by `import HealthCard from 'react-native-health-card-sleek'`!

 ## Available Props